Petaluma police arrest woman following apparent overdose death of son

 Members of the boy’s family declined to be interviewed.

 The teen’s death was the third time since Friday Petaluma officers had a drug overdose call.
-There have been 19 other drug-related overdose calls in the last six months, mostly involving teens and adults in their 20s, Lyons said.
-Two others ended in death — both 23‑year‑old males.
+There have been 19 other drug-related overdose calls in the past six months, mostly involving teens and adults in their 20s, Lyons said.
+Two others ended in death - both 23-year-old males.

 Most of the cases involved heroin, but officers also are seeing an increase in medical cases involving fentanyl, he said.
 Fentanyl is a powerful synthetic opioid pain medication, some 50 to 100 times more potent than morphine, according to the National Institute on Drug Abuse.